dawnwallet/dawn-key-management/README.md

 ```

 #### Signature
-  In case the wallet is been imported before, account has the capability to sign digests.
+  In case the wallet has been imported, account object has the capability to sign digests.
 ```Swift
   account.signDigest([])
 ```
 #### Decryption
-  Account has the capability to reveal its private key
+  It reveals the private key by calling this method.
 ```Swift
   account.revealPrivateKey()
 ```
-### HD Wallet Examples
+### HD Wallet
-### Encryption
+#### Encryption
 ```Swift
   let hdwallet = HDEthereumWallet() || let hdwallet = HDEthereumWallet(mnemonic: "") || let hdwallet = HDEthereumWallet(seed: [])
   hdwallet.encryptSeedPhrase()